whosebodyisthis/PdPG/README.md

 The "net" buttons in the main panel will train a KNN regressor with five random wavetables from the collection for "scan" to interpolate across.

-BE WARNED weird things happen when the "net" buttons are pressed whilst the respective "scan" is being modulated from the mod windows.
-If this weird stuff happens (you'll know it when you see it), just turn off modulation and hit the "net" button again.

 Work in progress